seojungood/Social-Media-Project/README.md

 for any user authentication and data storage for posts and likes.
 Users can post posts with desired title and description and other users can view the post and put a like on the post.
-(Am in the process of adding a comment section, image implementation for posts, and better css formatting)
+(Am in the process of adding a comment section, image implementation for posts, better css formatting, main page shown to users regarding logged in/not logged in status, and messages sent when user tries to like post without logging in)

 ### Features